churchill-lab/kallisto-align/README.md

 kallisto-export
 ===================
-kallisto-export is a utility that makes use of [kallisto](http://pachterlab.github.io/kallisto/), but outputs the pseudo-alignments in a different [binary format](#binaryformat) for use with other tools such as [emase](https://github.com/churchill-lab/emase).
+kallisto-export is a utility that makes use of [kallisto](http://pachterlab.github.io/kallisto/), but outputs the pseudo-alignments in a different [binary format](#output) for use with other tools such as [emase](https://github.com/churchill-lab/emase).

 Requirements
 -------------

-: CMake version >= 2.8.12
+CMake version >= 2.8.12

-: HDF5 C library
+HDF5 C library

-: zlib
+zlib

 Building